The best beaches in Asker and Bærum

 The Rabben is a narrow land with the typical transverse slate found in the Oslofjord.
 Here there are great opportunities for sunbathing and swimming on both the east and west sides.
 It seems as if nature has created a sitting or sleeping area specially adapted for you in some places.
 Nice view of inner Oslofjord.
 Has toilets but no other amenities.
 Located close to Vollen.
 Read more about Rabben here.

 Elnestangen nature reserve

 Elnestangen is located a few kilometers from Vollen.
 The area is located on a headland that can be used for sunbathing and swimming on both sides.
-On the northeast side there is a jetty and a lawn.
-On the south side there are rocks and large stones at the beach.
+On the northeast side, there is a jetty and a lawn.
+On the south side, there are rocks and large stones at the beach.
 This site is ideal in the morning and day until about 4 pm as the sun disappears from here.
 The rest of the afternoon and evening have sun on the northeast side.
 Recommend bathing shoes if you want to swim from the beaches.
 Read more about Elnestangen here.

 Burudvann is a small lake in the forest in Lommedalen in Bærum.
 Here you have a nice forest with good hiking opportunities on trails and forest roads.
-Child-friendly sandy beach (a little mud in the sand) and bathing raft with diving tower.
+Child-friendly sandy beach (a little mud in the sand) and bathing raft with a diving tower.
 Shade under the trees if you wish.
 About 15 minutes to walk from the car park.
 Read more about Burudvann here.